Skip to main content

 Email Domain Whitelisting with AMFG

-Email whitelisting is the service that allows you to send emails from AMFG to your customers using your company's email address.
-The service also ensures that emails sent to your customers don't land up in their spam/ junk mailboxes.
+Whitelisting your domain in Mandrill allows you to send emails from AMFG to your customers using your company's email address.
+The service also ensures that emails sent to your customers don't end up in their spam/ junk mailboxes.

-To ensure that your emails continue to be sent seamlessly from AMFG, you are required to update your DKIM records and enact a DMARC policy on any email-sending domain that you might be using.
-Failure to update this will result in emails being rejected (not sent) once the change goes live.
-Note that this is not a change that we are enforcing, but rather the before-mentioned mail providers.
-Thus, we have no influence on the change or the timing, and so it is important that you act swiftly to avoid disruption.
+To ensure that your emails are sent seamlessly from AMFG, you are required to update your DKIM records and enact a DMARC policy on any email-sending domain that you might be using.
+Failure to update this will result in emails being rejected (not sent).

 • One with the name: mte1._domainkey.yourdomain.com and with the value: dkim1.mandrillapp.com